HackYourFutureBelgium/debugging/isolate/README.md

-examples and exercises used in class
+examples and exercises of how JavaScript works in isolation: away from HTML & CSS